oroinc/documentation/crm/admin_guide/op_structure/search_index/index.rst

 ORM Search Engine
 ^^^^^^^^^^^^^^^^^

-ORM search engine uses DBMS as a main storage and ability to handle unavilable state of a storage depends on how it's organized at the used DBMS.
+ORM search engine uses DBMS as a main storage and ability to handle unavailable state of a storage depends on how it is organized at the used DBMS.
 Both `MySQL <https://dev.mysql.com/doc/refman/5.7/en/replication.html>`_ and `PostgreSQL <https://wiki.postgresql.org/wiki/Replication,_Clustering,_and_Connection_Pooling>`_ support repliacation, which can be used to manage such situation.
 If you have search index at the separate DB then you can organize replication exclusively for this DB.

 Elasticsearch Search Engine